About This Chapter

 10. Conversion Factor in Chemistry: Definition, Formula & Practice Problems

-After this lesson, you will be able to define and describe conversion factors and explain how to use conversion factors to convert units in chemistry problems.
+After finishing this lesson, you will be able to define and describe conversion factors and explain how to use conversion factors to convert units in chemistry problems.

 11. Density: Definition, Formula & Practice Problems

 In this lesson, you'll learn about density, the way in which density can be calculated from mass and volume, and that density of substances are constant.
 You'll get to calculate densities of various materials in different situations.

 12. Glycosidic Bond: Definition & Formation